AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-details.md

 title: View and manage a group's details
 description: View and manage a group's details
 author: Caroline

-feature: "System Setup and Administration, People Teams and Groups"
+feature: System Setup and Administration, People Teams and Groups
 role: Admin
+exl-id: edd2c58a-f912-4638-b6a3-ff3b1b622f48
 ---
 # View and manage a group's details